JCruan519/VM-UNet/README.md

 cd VM-UNet
 python train.py  # Train and test VM-UNet on the ISIC17 or ISIC18 dataset.
-python train_synapse.py  # Train and test VM-UNet on the Synapse dataset.
+python train_synapse.py  # Train and test VM-UNet on the Synapse dataset. python train_Abdomenatlas #Train using multiple GPUs on the Abdomenatlas dataset.
 ```

 ## 4. Obtain the outputs
 - After trianing, you could obtain the results in './results/'

+## 5. About the validation
+- You can simply run the 'validation.py' to get the output and dice scores and HD95.
+- However, to reduce computation time in multi-class segmentation tasks, you can comment out the HD95 calculation in the calculate_metric_percase function inside the utils module (specifically the part where hd95 is computed) and temporarily set hd95 = 0.

 ## 5. Acknowledgments